 Today, the Center for Human Services is a full-service employment center, providing services through Missouri Vocational Rehabilitation (MO VR), Department of Mental Health, DMH; and through private donations.
 Individuals with disabilities have the choice to work in community settings, with individualized supports.
 In 2018 CHS Employment Services received the Best Practice Award for Employment from Missouri Association of People Supporting Employment First (APSE), and the Cutting Edge Award from the Missouri Association for County Developmental Disabilities Services (MACDDS).
 In 2019 CHS Employment Services received the Best Practice Award for Employment from National APSE.

 In 1979, responding to the need for affordable and safe housing for adults with disabilities, the Community Living program was added.
-The first group home, Tower Farm, (pictured left) was home to seven (7) adults with disabilities.
+The first group home, Tower Farm, was home to seven adults with disabilities.

-Today, a variety of residential options and support services are available in Pettis, Saline and Moniteau Counties.
-Residential options include: Activity Centers offering community and Center-based activities, Individualized Supported Living, HUD funded affordable housing with supports, Community housing with individualized supports, and group home settings with 24 hour supports.
+Today, a variety of residential options and support services are available in Pettis, and Saline Counties.
+Residential options include: Activity Centers offering community and center-based activities, Individualized Supported Living, HUD funded affordable housing with supports, Community housing with individualized supports, and group home settings with 24-hour support.

 In February 1996, as a pilot project in conjunction with the Department of Mental Health – Division of Developmental Disabilities, CHS began providing Targeted Case Management services in Pettis and Saline Counties to approximately 300 individuals with seven Service Coordinators.

-Today, we are providing Targeted Case Management Services in seven counties, they include Benton, Clay, Dallas, Hickory, and Polk counties and serve approximately 1500 individuals.
+Today, we are providing Targeted Case Management Services in seven counties, they include Benton, Clay, Dallas, Hickory, Jackson, Platte, Callaway and Polk counties and serve approximately 2500 individuals.